August 12, 2015

 There is a common misconception that the bigger the system, the more efficient it is.
 But most commercial heating and cooling devices run at less than half their capacity.
 This is because most commercial buildings have oversized systems, which is not needed.
 So, it is important to get the size system required for your building from your contractor.
 Ideally, a correct-size would be 10 to 15 % bigger than the actual size.
 This is recommended as a safety measure.
-There are many factors that are considered to determine the correct-size.
+There are many factors that are considered to determine the correct size.
 This will include building’s age, desired use, required ventilation, heat generated in the office space due to lighting system and machinery, and the number of occupants in the facility.

 If you have plans of extending your building in the future, you should go for a system that can be modified according to the property size.
 Buy systems that run well at both partial and full-load capacity.
-You may decide to buy a modular system that can be integrated with additional equipment in future.
+You may decide to buy a modular system that can be integrated with additional equipment in the future.
 If you plan on doing this, leave enough space around the equipment for the supplemental components.

 Saving on Energy Bills